Nowadays, with the advent of blogs, social media and smartphones, everyone feels like an amateur photographer.

 The next level up from A-level (level 3 on the RQS) is the Higher National Certificate in Photography (level 4 on the RQS).

 These courses can usually be completed at colleges or via online photography courses at home.
 The objective of these courses is to help you take your photographic skills to the next level as you move on from the photography basics and learn how to use your equipment to its full potential as you take on more advanced photography tasks.
+Why not look on Superprof for photography courses London or anywhere around the UK.

 Level 5 qualifications can include many things such as foundations degrees, level 5 NVQ and the Higher National Diploma.